Infoset/infoset-react-native/README.md

 # infoset-react-native

-Infoset SDK for react-native applications
+Infoset react-native SDK allows you to integrate Infoset Chat with your react-native app.

 ## Setup